Hello,

 armor + bracelet/feather: hp, crit, mdef, pdef

-Acc + wings: hp, crit, pattack, precision (boosting precision means more knockdowns)
+Acc + wings: hp, crit, pattack, precision (more precision = more knockdowns)